 When using the slam rod fire starter keep the following tips in mind.

 - Prepare First: Before you use the fire piston, make sure that you have your tinder bundle at the ready.
 You must be able to transfer the ember immediately to more tinder.

 - Lubrication: Occasionally lubricate or grease the string gasket using Vaseline as the seal is likely to weaken after a few tries, and the Vaseline helps in recreating the seal.
-(Lubrication is not needed if your piston Fire Starter has an O-ring gasket)
+(Lubrication is not needed if your fire piston has an O ring gasket)

 - Use Full Strokes: Begin with the plunger at the farthest end of the compression chamber.
 The gasket needs to be started just into the chamber.
 The purpose is to allow a larger air volume to be compressed.
 This results in greater temperatures and improved ignition.